 Never sew two pieces of backing fabric together without removing the selvedge first.

-The selvedge should be removed; If the professional quilter has to remove any selvage the repairs, most likely, will involve an extra fee.
+The selvedge should be removed; If the professional quilter has to remove the selvage it generally will involve an extra fee.

 This is a good rule to follow when working with all fabric.
 Not just the backing!
 Preventing raveling is the only purpose for selvedge!
 Cut it off!

 Once selvedge has been removed and backing joined together, press the seam open so it lays flat.
 Use small stitches when sewing this seam as there will be some stress on it once loaded into the quilting frame.
 Use 12 stitches to an inch.

 When first learning how to make a quilt, it is also important to know how to press a seam.
 Our Quilting instructions will show you how to properly press all your seams without stretching and distorting the fabric.